Gulaba

 Gulaba is a village in the Indian State of Himachal Pradesh.
 It is located 27 km from the town of Manali and 25 km from the Rohtang pass.
 The village was designed and is managed according to the guidelines of National Green Tribunal Act.
 It has focused much of its resources on promoting tourism.
 To reduce the environmental impacts of tourism, the village has improved sanitation services, possessing multiple mobile toilet units and a waste disposal system.
 As per the order of National Green Tribunal Act, only 800 petrol vehicles and 400 diesel vehicles are given permits to visit Rohtang Pass.

-Gulaba is a tourist destination primarily because of its natural environment.
-It offers views of the surrounding mountains and, during winter, it is covered in snow, attracting visitors for skiing, snowboarding and other winter sports.
-Additionally, Gulaba serves as a starting point for treks and hikes to explore the Himalayan landscapes, making it a destination for nature lovers and adventure seekers.

 The road leading to Rohtang Pass is barred during heavy snowfall season which lasts from November to March.
-Access beyond Gulaba requires obtaining an online permit in advance, particularly for diesel vehicles due to a daily quota restriction.
-Petrol vehicles may obtain permits at the checkpoint or utilize local cab services for transportation beyond Gulaba.
-Visitors intending to explore Rohtang Pass should ensure they secure the necessary permits beforehand to avoid inconvenience or being turned back.
-Additionally, Gulaba serves as a starting point for the popular Brighu Lake trekking trail.

 To avoid accidents, Himachal Pradesh Police has set up barriers to guide traffic.
-This place is considered to be a starting point for Brighu lake trekking.